zwade/PseudoSocket/README.md

 ---------|----------|----
 onConnect | PseudoSocketConnection PSC | Called when a PSClient connects to it the first time.
-Passed a PSC object for that client onName | String name | Called when the PSS is given a name (Called twice because it is first assigned a raw name, then a colloquial one)
+Passed a PSC object for that client onName | String name | Called when the PSS is given a name (Called twice because it is first assigned a raw name, then a colloquial one) onOpen | -- | Called when the PSS connects to the master server onConnectionFailure | Called if the Websocket can't connect to the master server

 #### Fields
 Field | Use